sheatsley/attacks/README.md

 Optimizer classes (`optimizer.py`) are part of `Traveler` objects that define the set of techniques that produce perturbation.
-They consume gradient information and apply a perturbation as to maximize (or minimize) the desired object function.
+They consume gradient information and apply a perturbation as to maximize (or minimize) the desired objective function.
 Four optimizers are currently support: `SGD`, `Adam`, `BackwardSGD`, and `MomentumBestStart`. `SGD` and `Adam` are common optimizers used in machine learning and are simply imported into the `optimizer` module namespace from PyTorch. `BackwardSGD` comes from